 The cable management is genuine rather than cosmetic.
 Three cutouts route cables down through the desk surface to a mesh basket underneath.
 Nothing dangling, nothing visible from the front.

 The one real limitation is height: it’s fixed at 28 inches.
 That’s shorter than standard desk height (usually 29–30”), which some people find better for gaming, but taller users may want to pair it with a monitor arm to get screen height right.
-No power strip is built in.
+No power strip is built in — plan for a surge protector or the MOTPK/Bestier options below if outlets are a priority.

 Best for: Gamers who want a clean, minimal setup with the best cable management in this category.